brendapc/heroes-web/CICD.md

 ### For Pull Requests

-1. Run all tests and quality checks
+1. Run full test suite with quality checks (formatting, linting, tests, type checking)
+2. Run security scanning (npm audit + CodeQL)
-2. If tests pass, create preview deployment on Vercel
+3. If all tests pass, create preview deployment on Vercel
-3. Comment on PR with preview URL
+4. Comment on PR with preview URL

 ### For Main/Master Branch

-1. Run all tests and quality checks
+1. Run full test suite with quality checks and security scanning
 2. If tests pass, deploy to Vercel production

 ## Troubleshooting